 - ¼ teaspoon baking soda

-- Drizzle the glaze on the cooled muffins and allow it to set before serving.
+- Let the glaze set before serving.